Like this globe-straddler's grand old age, associates' reasons for joining Jones Day were as easy as 1, 2, 3...

 - Can summers spend time in overseas office?
 Case by case

-The firm is based on a set of core principles - the most critical of which is a relentless focus on client service that transcends individual interests.
-They are a global legal institution based on a set of principles to which a large number of men and women can commit – principles that have a social purpose and permanence, that transcend individual interests.
+Firm profile The firm is a global legal institution based on a set of core principles and values – the most critical of which are integrity, dedication to the profession and a unity of purpose of and relentless focus on client service that transcends individual interests.
+Each lawyer is committed to the firm’s foundation principles and values, which have a social purpose and permanence and ensure the distinctive quality and value of the legal services they provide their clients.
 This is one important aspect of what makes Jones Day the client service organization that it is.
-They are truly One Firm Worldwide.
+They function seamlessly across the globe and are truly One Firm Worldwide.

 Summer associate profile: